Kayteeseun/Cyclistic-Casestudy/README.md

 Key steps; Link to the Data cleaning is here.

 · Combining of each month data to one year table and removed irrelevant data.

-· Removed the duplicates data,
+· Removed the duplicates data

 · Checked out any empty spaces in the data

 · Removed incomplete values, i deleted the null values in start and end station name.

 · Created new columns to carry out analysis

 · Checked where ride_id values is not equal to 16 characters.

 The link to the Data cleaning is here.

 ANALYZE AND SHARE;